-For those businesses that have not accessed this concession previously, it’s important to understand how you can take advantage of it before 30 June 2020.
+For those who haven’t previously accessed this concession, it’s crucial to understand how you can benefit from it before it disappears.

 The instant asset write off only applies to certain depreciable assets.
 There are some assets, like horticultural plants, capital works (building construction costs etc.), assets leased to another party on a depreciating asset lease, etc., that don’t qualify – check with our tax accountants first if you are uncertain.